Here are some interesting facts about vacuum cleaners and their history:

 The first iron lung was made in 1927 and consisted of one electric motor and two vacuum cleaners.

-John S. Thurman invented the first cleaner powered by a machine.
-It was so big that it had to be moved on horse-drawn wagon and it didn’t suck the dust but blew it into a receptacle.
+John S. Thurman invented the first cleaner powered by the machine.
+It was so big that it had to be moved on a horse-drawn wagon, and it didn’t suck the dust but blew it into a receptacle.

 When Hubert Cecil Booth from England saw Thurman’s machine, he immediately thought of a better principle on which a cleaner could work - vacuum.
-He tested the idea in a restaurant where he laid a handkerchief on a seat of a chair.
-He the pressed his mouth to the handkerchief and sucked the air.
+He tested the idea in a restaurant where he laid a handkerchief on the seat of a chair.
+He pressed his mouth to the handkerchief and sucked the air.
 He saw that plenty of dust has gathered on the cloth, which acted as a filter, and knew that he has the right idea.

 Booth vacuum cleaner was so big that it could not enter the buildings that it cleaned.
-Its pipes that sucked the air where protruded through the building's windows and inside operated by uniformed operators.
+Its pipes that sucked the air were protruded through the building's windows and inside operated by uniformed operators.
 Booth concentrated on central vacuum systems, which integrated with the building and where pipes are in walls and conducted to each building room.

-Vacuum cleaners are commonly called “Hoovers” in the United States by William Henry Hoover who bought rights to manufacture and sell James Murray Spangler's invention - the first portable vacuum cleaner powered by a motor.
+Vacuum cleaners are commonly called “Hoovers” in the United States by William Henry Hoover.
+He bought rights to manufacture and sell James Murray Spangler's invention - the first portable vacuum cleaner powered by a motor.

 The first vacuum cleaner to stand on metal sleds (something which will later become standard for some types of vacuums) was made by the Swedish company Electrolux in 1921 and was called Lux V.